djordan218/djordan218/README.md

 <h3 align="center">A motivated and creative developer with a love for problem-solving and coding!</h3>

 - 👨‍💻 All of my projects are available at [http://danielthedeveloper.com](http://danielthedeveloper.com)
-  NOTE: this is currently deprecated due to landing employment in June of 2023
+  <br>NOTE: this is currently deprecated due to landing employment in June of 2023

 - 💬 Ask me about **HTML, CSS, JavaScript, React, React Native, Node.js, Python, Flask, Java!**